Inland Pack Track

 6km (3.7 miles), 2-3hr

 The following morning you’ll depart camp and follow the 6km track crossing the broad but usually gentle Fox River before heading down the delightfully secluded limestone canyon out to the coast.
-There are approximately 5 small river crossings, you’re guide will always be close by to cover river crossing techniques and to assure those who are less confident.
+There are approximately 5 river crossings, your guide will always be close by to cover river crossing techniques and to assure those who are less confident.
 You can truly appreciate the limestone landscape while hiking this section of track, and if the weather is warm the occasional deeper fords make for excellent swimming holes.
-After arriving at the mouth of Potikohua/Fox River you’ll be driven down the spectacular Coast Road 45 25 minutes back to Punakaiki.
+After arriving at the mouth of Potikohua/Fox River you’ll be driven down the spectacular Coast Road back to our base in Greymouth.